 - Expatriate missionary children’s education

 - Member care and support to expatriate missionaries

 - The department used to facilitate and host more than 300 international volunteers annually.
-Due to the ongoing conflict in the NW and SW, and now COVID-19, the number of volunteers has drastically dropped to no more than 15 annually.
+Due to the ongoing conflict in the NW and SW regions, and now COVID-19, the number of volunteers have drastically dropped to no more than 15 annually.
 Pray for both the conflict and the pandemic to be resolved so that volunteers can begin to return.

-- Pray for a growing collaboration between the CBC and expatriate missionaries serving amongst least reached peoples.
+- Pray for a growing collaboration between the CBC and expatriate missionaries serving amongst least reached people.